-The Department of Infrastructure Engineering sits within the Melbourne School of Engineering and houses the disciplines of Geomatics, Civil Engineering and Environmental Hydrology and Water Resources.
+The Department of Infrastructure Engineering sits within the Faculty of Engineering and Information Technology and houses the disciplines of Geomatics, Civil Engineering and Environmental Hydrology and Water Resources.

 Our focus is on engineering infrastructure that’s sustainable.
 Infrastructure that considers the natural environment it supports, as well as the economy.

 You’ll see this in our research and in the design of our courses, with undergraduate pathways in the Bachelor of Design and the Bachelor of Science right through to our flagship Master of Engineering programs.